 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 If you have questions about this safety communication, you can reach the Division of Drug Information at the following email address: firstname.lastname@example.org.

-FDA Drug Safety Podcast for Healthcare Professionals: New risk management plan and patient Medication Guide for Qualaquin - mp3(MP3 - 8.2MB) FDA Drug Safety Communication: New risk management plan and patient Medication Guide for Qualaquin (quinine sulfate)
+FDA Drug Safety Podcast for Healthcare Professionals: New risk management plan and patient Medication Guide for Qualaquin - mp3(MP3 - 8.2MB) [ARCHIVED] FDA Drug Safety Communication: New risk management plan and patient Medication Guide for Qualaquin (quinine sulfate)

 Quinine Sulfate (marketed as Qualaquin) Information